 Process 1: DHS annually prepares a prospective DSH UPL analysis for each hospital.
-This analysis utilizes historical utilization and financial data trended forward to estimate uncompensated care costs and related payments for the current fiscal year.
-This prospective UPL is utilized by DHS to limit DSH payments that may be in excess of hospital uncompensated care costs for the fiscal year.
-Since the prospective DSH UPL analysis is an estimate of uncompensated care costs and related payments, hospitals with DSH payments at risk of exceeding uncompensated care costs are notified and are provided an opportunity to submit additional information to better estimate uncompensated care costs and related payments for the fiscal year under review.
+This analysis uses historical utilization and financial data trended forward to estimate uncompensated care costs and related payments for the current fiscal year.
+DHS utilizes the prospective UPL to limit DSH payments in excess of estimated hospital uncompensated care costs for the fiscal year.
+The prospective DSH UPL analysis is an estimate of uncompensated care costs and related payments; hospitals with DSH payments that are at risk of exceeding uncompensated care costs are notified and provided an opportunity to submit additional information to better estimate uncompensated care costs and related payments for the fiscal year under review.
+Questions and/or proposed changes may be directed to RA-pwdshpymt@pa.gov.

 Process 2: DHS annually prepares a Medicaid DSH Report as required by Section 1923 of the Social Security Act (42 U.S.C. §1396r-4(j)).
 This report utilizes financial data pertinent to the year of the report and is based on actual, not estimated, uncompensated care charges (which are converted to costs) and related payments for the particular fiscal year.
-The prepared DSH report undergoes an independent audit prior to submission to CMS.
+The DSH report undergoes an independent audit prior to submission to CMS.
 The DSH report and audit for Medicaid SPRY 2011 were due to CMS by December 31, 2014.
-Likewise, future report and audit submissions are due to CMS no later than December 31 of the Federal FY ending three years from the Medicaid SPRY under audit.
+Likewise, future report and audit submissions are due to CMS no later than December 31 of the FFY ending three years from the Medicaid SPRY under audit.